zdu-strong/mobx-react-use-autorun/README.md

 ### Get the real data of the proxy object with toJS

-toJS will cause data to be used, please do not execute toJS(state) in component rendering code, it may cause repeated rendering.<br/>
+"toJS" will cause the component to re-render when data changes.<br/>
+Please do not execute "toJS(state)" in component rendering code, it may cause repeated rendering.<br/>
-Wrong Usage Demonstration:<br/>
+Wrong Example:<br/>

     import { toJS, observer, useMobxState } from 'mobx-react-use-autorun' import { v1 } from 'uuid'